isolate-org/documentation/docs/index.md

 is not bound to any persistence layer.
 With Isolate you will be able to work with your code like when you use ORM but it doesn't force you to use database as a storage for objects.

-Isolate brings to you all best practices and patterns known from ORMs and it also gives you a possibility to create your own behavior when objects are created, changed or removed.
+Isolate brings to you all best practices and patterns known from ORMs and it but with a possibility to create your own behavior when objects are created, changed or removed.